hugot/ff-pwd/README.md

 piece of software in just one day.
 I have superficial knowledge of encryption, so the encryption implementation is very barebones and may not be on the forefront of encryption best practices.
-This being said having the file be encrypted is better than having it be not at all encrypted.
+This being said having the file be encrypted is better than having it not be encrypted at all.
 The software being fairly non-standard and running on a non-standard operating system combined with the encryption make for a reasonably secure way to store passwords in my case at any rate.